 Help is on the way in the form of day seven’s challenge.
-If it seems impossible to tackle your office in one day, don’t worry, you can spread this task out into two days.
-It is more important to truly declutter and organize your space so that it functions the best way it can depending on what you need it to do.
+If tackling your office in one day seems impossible, don’t worry; you can spread this task over two days.
+It is more important to truly declutter and organize your space to function the best way it can, depending on what you need it to do.
 Once you declutter and organize deeply, your home office will work so much harder for you.

 Let’s get started!